APPLICATION FOR 2023 SBC ANNUAL MEETING MEDIA CREDENTIALS

 Apply for media credentials by agreeing to the following guidelines, policies and ground rules along with filling out the form below.

 Any messengers, guests, or exhibitors functioning as media are also required to register for media credentials.
 SBC messengers, guests, or exhibitors who also claim reporter status will be held to the same standards for approval and, if approved, will receive only the same access as other members of the media.

 Review and processing of applications and credentials may take up to 14 days.
 Members of the press and established media are encouraged to apply before June 1, 2023.
 Those who submit application forms and/or request credentials on or after June 2, 2023 should be prepared to 1) present identification and work samples upon registration and 2) experience longer wait times.

 Press accreditation will NOT be granted to anyone whose principal purpose in attending this event is, in the judgment of SBC Executive Committee Communications staff, for reasons other than gathering details, interviews, and/or photos for a news report or feature.
 The SBC Executive Committee Communications staff also reserves the right, at its discretion, to reject the application of anyone who, in their judgement, may be attending the event under false pretenses or with ulterior motives or malicious intent.

-SBC media credentials are not available to staff of media advertising, marketing, public relations or management departments or firms.
+SBC media credentials are not available to staff of media advertising, marketing, public relations or management departments or consulting firms.

 Misconduct or misrepresentation of position and/or publication/media organization will bar you and your organization from future SBC events.

 Media representatives who violate guidelines or ground rules for coverage of the SBC Annual Meeting, whether written or oral, may have their credentials withdrawn and asked to leave the event location.